 201 East 19th Street, Suite 12E

 New York, NY 10003

 1000 Corporate Boulevard

 Linthicum, MD 21090

 Internet: http://www.UrologyHealth.orgleaving site icon

 This is her first and hopefully her last experience with a killer kidney stone.
 She is the founder of NewsMD Communications and more recently, Healthy Within Network (HWN).
 MedCrunch is her blog.
 She began her professional career with an executive internship at NBC NEWS in New York City.
-She continued to work there for six years before helping NBC successfully launch their cable station, CNBC.
-She then developed several health series for them which she also senior produced and co-anchored.
+In college, she covered the health beat and ivy League Roundup.
+She continued to work at NBC for six years before helping them successfully launch their cable station, CNBC.
+She then developed and pitched several health series including Healthy Living, Lifestyles & Longevity and Healthcare Consumers, which she also senior produced and co-anchored on CNBC.
 She wrote, produced and directed “21st Century Medicine” for Discovery Health and has worked as a media consultant/strategist for top hospitals, non-profits and Fortune 500 companies.
 She was awarded a Medical Reporting Scholarship from the American Medical Association, Media Recognition Award for her series, “Heart Smart” and numerous other awards for her health reporting and producing.
-If you have any health topic you’d like to see explored here, you can email her at email@example.com Write “Topic for MedCrunch” in Subject line.
+If you have any health topic you’d like to see explored here, you can email her at firstname.lastname@example.org Write “Topic for MedCrunch” in Subject line.